 Direct Entry enables us to benefit from the talents of a wide range of people who already have managerial experience to bring new ideas, diverse work experience and the valuable skills needed to help us meet the demands of the future.

-When we have opportunities to join us through Direct Entry, this will be advertised on the College of Policing’s Lead Beyond website.
+When we have opportunities to join us through Direct Entry, this will be advertised on the College of Policing’s Lead Beyond website External Link.

-Two A Levels (A-E) or equivalent.
+Two A Levels (A-E) / qualification equivalent or equivalent management experience.
 CKP - Certificate of Knowledge of Policing Experience of working in the armed forces / emergency services / selected police staff roles (two years within last five) Fluent in language other than English (including sign language)

 The Application and Selection Process